ansible-collections/netapp.ontap/README.md

 ### Bug Fixes
   - na_ontap_igroup - `force_remove_initiator` option was ignored when removing initiators from existing igroup.
   - na_ontap_security_certificates - `intermediate_certificates` option was ignored.
+  - na_ontap_user - Fixed lock state is not set if password is not changed.
+  - na_ontap_user - Fixed TypeError 'tuple' object does not support item assignment.
-  - na_ontap_volume: report error when attempting to change the nas_application tiering control from disalllowed to required, or reciprocally.
+  - na_ontap_volume - Report error when attempting to change the nas_application tiering control from disalllowed to required, or reciprocally.
   - four modules (mediator, metrocluster, security_certificates, wwpn_alias) would report a None error when REST is not available.

 ## 21.15.1